Victor Dallas

-Victor Noel Dallas is a former Irish international lawn and indoor bowler.
+Victor Noel Dallas is a former international lawn and indoor bowler from Northern Ireland who competed at the Commonwealth Games.

+Biography

 Dallas competed in the pairs event at the 1990 Commonwealth Games in Auckland, New Zealand.

-Four years later he won a bronze medal at the 1994 Commonwealth Games in the fours event with Ian McClure, Noel Graham and John McCloughlin.
+Four years later Dallas represented the Northern Irish team at the 1994 Commonwealth Games in Victoria, Canada.
+He competed in the fours event, with Ian McClure, Noel Graham and John McCloughlin and won a bronze medal.

 He was named President of the Coleraine Bowling Club in 2010, a position that both his father Noel Dallas and his son Jordan Dallas have held.